 Emerald-cut diamonds employ a step-cut faceting technique where a series of vertical planes are cut into the diamond, producing a shape with many flat surfaces and a step-like appearance.

-As a result of this type of faceting, emerald-cut diamonds display a dazzling hall-of-mirrors-like effect that highlights the emerald-cut diamond’s clarity and color grade.
+As a result of this type of faceting, emerald-cut diamonds display a dazzling hall-of-mirrors-like effect that highlights the emerald-cut diamond’s clarity (and if you’d like to learn more about clarity, review our diamond clarity chart) and color grade.

 A radiant cut has a rare and distinctive look that can only be found in diamonds with a certain shape.